Framework

 🧠 Why use $?
 Thanks to tools like Remix, we know that despite *s being the most common character to represent a wildcard, they do not play nice with filenames or CLI tools, so just like them, we decided to use $ instead.

-File routes that are prefixed with an underscore (_) are considered "pathless" / a "layout".
-Pathless/Layout routes can be used to wrap child routes with additional components and logic, without requiring a matching path in the URL
+Routes that are prefixed with an underscore (_) are considered "pathless" and are used to wrap child routes with additional components and logic, without requiring a matching path in the URL.
+You can use pathless routes to:

 • Wrap child routes with a layout component